RobinD42/python-wrangler/README.rst

 an example given in this project folder that you can modify to your needs if desired.

-3. (Optional) Create an alias that soruces the activateEnv.sh script.
+3. (Optional) Create an alias that sources the activateEnv.sh script.
 See the header in activateEnv.sh for details and an example.